imasmitja/RLforUTracking/README.md

-# Deep Reinforcement Learning for Underwater target Tracking (DRLforUTracking)
+# Deep Reinforcement Learning for Underwater target Tracking (RLforUTracking)
 This is a set of tools developed to train an agen (and multiple agents) to find the optimal path to localize and track a target (and multiple targets).

-The Deep Reinforcement Learning (DRL) algorithms implemented are:
+The Deep Reinforcement Learning (RL) algorithms implemented are:

 - DDPG
 - TD3